API key security

 localhost:*

-Security using IP addresses
+Security by IP addresses

 Single address: